 Recommended Servings on the DASH Diet

-With the DASH eating plan, it goes beyond making a list of what you can and can’t have from the grocery store.
+With the DASH diet plan, it goes beyond making a list of what you can and can’t have from the grocery store.
 It’s also about eating the optimal number of servings from each of the food groups.
-The reason for this is that the DASH eating plan is designed to treat and prevent high blood pressure, and certain nutrients are more effective at this than others.
+The reason for this is that the DASH eating plan is designed to treat and treat high blood pressure, and certain nutrients are more effective at this than others.

 Consider the suggested number of servings as a priority goal, but don’t beat yourself up if you fall short or go over.
 The main point is to reduce sodium, saturated fat, and sugar.
 Ask your doctor for guidance if you feel like you’ll have difficulty with the number of servings of each food group on the DASH diet.